Languages of Bolivia

-The languages of Bolivia include Spanish; several dozen indigenous languages, most prominently Aymara, Quechua, Chiquitano, and Guaraní; Bolivian Sign Language (closely related to American Sign Language); and languages of immigrants such as Plautdietsch.
+The languages of Bolivia include Spanish and several dozen indigenous languages, most prominently Aymara, Quechua, Chiquitano, Guaraní and the Bolivian Sign Language (closely related to the American Sign Language).
 Indigenous languages and Spanish are official languages of the state according to the 2009 Constitution.
-The constitution says that all indigenous languages are official, listing 36 specific languages, of which some are extinct.
-Spanish and Quechua are spoken primarily in the Andes region, Aymara is mainly spoken in the Altiplano around Lake Titicaca, Chiquitano is spoken in the central part of Santa Cruz, and Guaraní is spoken in the southeast on the border with Paraguay.
+The constitution says that all indigenous languages are official, listing 36 specific indigenous languages, of which some are extinct.
+Spanish and Quechua are spoken primarily in the Andes region, Aymara is mainly spoken in the Altiplano around Lake Titicaca, Chiquitano is spoken in the central part of Santa Cruz department, and Guarani is spoken in the southeast on the border with Paraguay and Argentina.

 List of official languages

 The following languages are listed as official languages in the Constitution of Bolivia.